Pattern 1914 Enfield: Production history

 The primary contractor (Vickers) was unable to produce more than a handful of rifles, so the P14 became a de facto afterthought.
 The Short Magazine Lee–Enfield therefore remained the standard British rifle during World War I and beyond.

-The need for additional small arms combined with a shortage of spare industrial capacity led the British government to contract with United States commercial arms manufacturers, Winchester, Remington and Eddystone (a subsidiary of Remington set up principally to manufacture the P14) to produce the P14 for the British before the US entered the war in 1917.
+The need for additional small arms combined with a shortage of spare industrial capacity led the British government to contract with United States commercial arms manufacturers, Winchester, Remington and Eddystone (a subsidiary of Remington set up principally to manufacture the P14) to produce the P14 for the British, which continued until the U.S. entered the war in 1917.
 However, each factory produced slightly differing parts, leading to interchangeability issues.
 Therefore, the official designation of the rifle was dependent upon its manufacturer: e.g., the Pattern 1914 Mk I W is a Mk I of Winchester manufacture, R would be Remington, or E for Eddystone.
 Problems were encountered with specifications, quality and shortage of machine tools and skilled workers, with the result that the first rifles were not accepted by British inspectors until February 1916.
 In December 1916, a modification was made to enlarge the bolt lugs and the rifle became the Mark I*.
-They were still designed by the letter of their manufacturer (W, R or E), even if the production had become more standardized.
+They were still designated by the letter of their manufacturer (W, R or E), although production had become more standardized.
 The Mk I were soon confined to training usage and marked DP, meaning Drill Purpose.

 The P14's principal combat use during World War I was as a sniper rifle, since it was found to be more accurate than the Short Magazine Lee–Enfield, either in standard issue form or with modified "fine-adjustment" aperture rearsights designated Pattern 1914 Mk I W (F) and Pattern 1914 Mk I* W (F) or, from April 1918, Aldis Pattern 1918 telescopic sights designated Pattern 1914 Mk I* W (T) (modified and telescopic sights were mainly used on Winchester-manufactured rifles, the Winchesters being thought to be of superior quality).
 Eventually Winchester manufactured 235,293 rifles, Remington manufactured 400,000 and Eddystone manufactured 600,000, totaling 1,235,293 rifles.